 Yet another Irish coffee-flavored cocktail is the Dublin Iced Coffee.
-A cold beverage, it contains equal parts strong coffee and a good stout, such as Guinness.
-Irish whiskey, simple syrup and heavy cream and mixed in for a very tasty drink that can cool you off on a hot day.
-A little beer, a little whiskey, a little caffeine and a little something sweet.
-What’s not to like?
+A cold beverage contains equal parts strong coffee and a good stout, such as Guinness.
+Irish whiskey, simple syrup, and heavy cream mixed in for a tasty drink that can cool you off on a hot day.
+A little beer, a little whiskey, a little caffeine, and a little something sweet.
+What’s not to like about iced coffees?

 For those whose tastes run to Italian spirits, there’s the Siciliano.
 Italian sweet vermouth combines with amaro for its base.
 A strong cold-brew coffee gives it the caffeine kick and simple syrup a little sweetness.
 Top it off with a little club soda for fizz and garnish with an orange wheel and you’ve got a delicious coffee-flavored cocktail.

 Looking for a non-alcoholic coffee drink?
 The Shoeless Joe may be for you.
 This sweet coffee cocktail uses cherry simple syrup along with cola, club soda and a strong-brew coffee.
 Garnish with lime wedges and you’ve got an alcohol-free cocktail that puts the Shirley Temple to shame.

 Alive and Kicking